 - dialogic practices in which the artist acts as a facilitator in group problem-solving contexts (such as strategic planning) using arts-based processes but not necessarily with the goal of group art presentation.

 In the context of the ASC!
-Project, our five-year research study of ASC in Canada, our focus is on art that is created collectively by groups of people (who may not self-identify as artists) about what matters to them, with this process facilitated and nurtured by an artist or group of artists.
+Project, our six-year (2013-2019) research study of ASC in Canada, our focus was on art that is created collectively by groups of people (who may not self-identify as artists) about what matters to them, with this process facilitated and nurtured by an artist or group of artists.
 Designed to engage heads, hearts, and hands to create dialogue and positive change, ASC is rooted in furthering social, environmental, and political justice and is a form of cultural democracy.